 Succeed in Your Career

 Your career search can be both exciting and overwhelming at the same time.
 Our director always says that career planning is a process not a moment.
 Your career coach will help you access a network of employers, alumni, and teach proven career search tools and strategies.
+View the complete guide here: Acing the Interview.

 Being passive will not produce results—action is required.
 Start checking off the ‘best practices” in the process below to reach your career goals.